wybneu/TweetsDashBoard/README.md

 ## License
 This is a project based on learning and studying.
 Not for any kind of commecial using.
 This is a project built within a research group in Melbourne University.
 Please **do not** copy and using it as both commercial and **academic** using directly.
-This would be a terrible copyright problem if you using the coding in your assignment.
 ######Other API license
 - [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)
 - [Java Binary Code License Agreement](http://www.oracle.com/technetwork/java/javase/terms/license/index.html)